Emotional (Carl Thomas album): Critical reception

 Michael Paoletta from Billboard found that on Emotional the singer "shifts into romantic over-drive on his debut album – and that's a good thing [...]
 Thomas deservedly takes a giant step to the forefront on this 17-track debut," crafting "his own brand of new-millenium soul while paying homage to the original groove of the '70s and '80s."
 Rolling Stone rated the album three and a half stars out of five and called the album "an unabashedly romantic work, spun on the twin poles of longing and loss [...] laying bare a notable ambition within the ballad genre [...]
 Thomas proves himself a more than viable heir to the tradition of race-music crooners."
 It was included in Rolling Stone's Top 50 Albums of 2000 listing.

 Michael A. Gonzalez, writer for Vibe called Emotional an "exquisite, lush soundtrack that the lovelorn of the world can call their own [...]
 Thomas endears us with his vulnerability, standing emotionally naked and unpretentious at a time when R&B has lost nearly all of its romance and subtlety."
-Allmusic editor Heather Phares rated the album two out of five stars.
-She felt that "though the set features competent singing, songwriting, and production, outside of the singles, it's not a particularly distinctive collection.
+Gonzalez's colleague Imir Leveque, also from Vibe, found that with Emotional "Thomas walks the fine line of being a Brian McKnight clone, but thanks to the sleek production and the genuine empathy his voice exhumes, he establishes himself as a formidable talent."
+AllMusic editor Heather Phares felt that "though the set features competent singing, songwriting, and production, outside of the singles, it's not a particularly distinctive collection.
 Thomas' voice is impressive, but he needs better and more varied material to truly shine."

-Singles

-"Summer Rain" was the album's lead single.
-The song was a sleeper hit and did not chart on the Billboard Hot 100 until "I Wish" charted.
-"Summer Rain" ended up peaking at number 80 on the week of October 14, 2000.
-"I Wish”, was released as the album's second single.
-It is the album's highest-charting single.
-"I Wish" peaked at number 20 on the Billboard Hot 100 on the week of May 13, 2000.
-The album's final single, the title track "Emotional" performed moderately.
-The single peaked at number 47 on the Billboard Hot 100 on the week of December 30, 2000.
-“Woke Up in the Morning” was released as a promotional single in 2000.
-Its remix features the Notorious B.I.G.